M365 License delegation

-The license restriction feature helps effectively manage the Microsoft 365 licenses delegated to technicians.
-You can limit the license usage by technician, domain, and virtual tenant.
+The license delegation feature helps effectively manage the Microsoft 365 licenses delegated to technicians.
+You can limit license usage by technician, domain, and virtual tenant.

-Restrictions based on technician: The admin can delegate a particular license to a technician and limit its usage count for the technician.
-For example: If the admin has delegated 15 Exchange Online licenses to technician 'A', then the technician cannot assign more than 15 Exchange Online licenses to users.
+Technician-based: Admins can delegate selective licenses to a technician and limit the technician's usage count.
+For example, if the admin has delegated 15 Exchange Online licenses to technician A, then technician A cannot assign more than 15 Exchange Online licenses to users.

-Restrictions based on domain: The admin can allocate a particular license for a domain and limit its usage count for the domain.
-For example: If the admin has allocated 10 Microsoft Sway licenses to domain 'A', then a technician cannot assign more than 10 Microsoft Sway licenses for the users in the domain 'A'.
+Domain-based: Admins can delegate selective licenses for a domain and limit their usage count for the domain.
+For example, if the admin has allocated 10 Microsoft Sway licenses to domain A, then a technician cannot assign more than 10 Microsoft Sway licenses for the users in domain A.

-Restrictions based on virtual tenant: The admin can allocate a particular license for a virtual tenant and limit its usage count for the virtual tenant.
-For example: If the admin has allocated 10 Power BI licenses to virtual tenant 'A', then a technician cannot assign more than 10 Power BI licenses for the users in the virtual tenant 'A'.
+Virtual-tenant-based: Admins can delegate selective licenses for a virtual tenant and limit their usage count for the virtual tenant.
+For example, if the admin has allocated 10 Power BI licenses to virtual tenant A, then a technician cannot assign more than 10 Power BI licenses to the users in virtual tenant A.

 Note: When all the three restrictions are in place and if the task does not comply with even one of these conditions, then the task will fail with an error message.

-- The technician can assign or remove a Microsoft 365 license for a user in the M365 Manager Plus portal.
+- A technician can assign or remove the Microsoft 365 license of a user using the M365 Manager Plus portal.

-- If the license usage count is insufficient to assign the license, then the task fails and an error message is displayed.
+- When the number of licenses available for delegation is lower than the licenses the admin is attempting to delegate, the task fails and an error message is displayed.

-Note: For selecting a virtual tenant during task execution, the technician can select a specific virtual tenant to which the user belongs, or select the Default Virtual Tenant.
-If the technician selects the Default Virtual Tenant, and if the user falls under multiple virtual tenants, then the virtual tenant with the highest order of precedence, will be automatically selected by the product.
-For example, if user 'test' falls under virtual tenants A, B and C and if virtual tenant B has the highest order of precedence, then virtual tenant 'B' will be automatically selected.
+Note: For selecting a virtual tenant during task execution, the technician can select a specific virtual tenant to which the user belongs or select the Default Virtual Tenant.
+If the technician selects the Default Virtual Tenant and the user falls under multiple virtual tenants, then the virtual tenant with the highest order of precedence will be automatically selected by the product.
+For example, if a user falls under virtual tenants A, B, and C and virtual tenant B has the highest order of precedence, then virtual tenant B will be automatically selected.